Patrick Quinn (1949 - 2020) - Obituary

 January 6, 1949 - July 24, 2020

-Patrick is survived by his loving wife, Margaret "Margi" of 19 years; his son, Kevin and daughter-in-law, Jennifer "Jen"; granddaughter, Leah; his brother, Michael and sister-in-law, Gladys, along with several nieces and nephews, and many friends.
-Patrick was preceded in death by his mother and father, Marie "Rita" and Louis Quinn.
+Patrick is survived by his loving wife, Margaret "Margi" of 19 years; his son, Kevin and daughter-in-law, Jennifer "Jen"; granddaughter, Leah; sister-in-law, Gladys, along with several nieces and nephews, and many friends.
+Patrick was preceded in death by his mother and father, Marie (Rita) and Louis Quinn; and his brother, Michael.

-Patrick was the owner and main operator of Gregory Wood Products in Ferrum, Virginia.
+Patrick was the owner and main operator of Gregory Wood Products in Ferrum.
 This was one of his biggest passions.
-He was a man of many talents, as well as an U.S. Army Veteran, serving in Vietnam.
+He was a man of many talents, as well as an U.S. Army Vietnam Veteran as a medic.
 Patrick was truly one of a kind, and he will be greatly missed.
 He will be remembered for his stories of his life and living every day to the fullest.
 He always had a story of one of his adventures for those who knew him best.

-In lieu of flowers, please consider memorial donations to Franklin Co.
-Humane Society/Planned Pethood Clinic & Adoption Center, 18401 Virgil Goode Highway, Rocky Mount, VA 24151.
-A celebration of life will be held from Conner-Bowman Funeral Home Chapel 2 p.m.
+A Celebration of his life will be conducted from Conner-Bowman Funeral Home Chapel 2 p.m.
 Saturday, September 19, 2020, with Pastor Rick Poland officiating.
-The Quinn family will receive friends one hour prior to the service beginning at 1 p.m.
+The Quinn Family will receive friends one hour prior to the service beginning at 1 p.m.

+Due to the mandates put into place by Governor, we will be following the guidelines for social distancing and masks.

-Arrangements by Lewis Crematory and Funeral Services in Myrtle Beach, South Carolina assisted locally by Conner-Bowman Funeral Home, 62 VA Market Place Drive (Route 220 @ Wirtz Road) Rocky Mount, VA 24151.
+Arrangements by Conner-Bowman Funeral Home, 62 VA Market Place Drive (Route 220 @ Wirtz Road) Rocky Mount, VA 24151, www.connerbowman.com